The King Of Terriers

 They were also used in hunting and would run alongside the hounds before reaching the lair and being told to “go to ground” i.e. enter the lair to carry out the kill.
 This required a certain degree of bravery from the terrier, to fight alone underground in the dark without an human help.

-Airedale Terrier were at their most popular during the First World World when they were used by the Red Cross to find injured soldiers and as messenger dogs to transport messages from command Headquarters to the troops on the front line.
+Airedale Terriers were at their most popular during the First World World when they were used by the Red Cross to find injured soldiers and as messenger dogs to transport messages from command Headquarters to the troops on the front line.
 They were incredibly loyal and resilient.

 There is a story of one famous Airedale called Jack who had a message tied to his collar around his neck.
 He ran half an mile through enemy fire to the main Headquarters.